🔍 공개 퀴즈 검색

 Why do authors use different structures?

-1. They don't think about it
+1. They don't think about structure

 2. To confuse readers